msawant060/AWS-CSA/Virtual Private Cloud/Components.md

   - Having one NAT Gateway in one AZ is not good enough, must me redundant in multiple AZs
   - No need to patch OS
   - Not associated with security groups
+  - This is for IPv4

+#### NAT Instances (NOTE: Teva you didn't do this in demo)
+  - When creating a NAT instance,**Need to** Disable Source/Destination Check on the instance.
+  - NAT instances must be in a **public subnet**
+  - There must be a route out of the private subnet to the NAT, in order for this to work.
+  - The amount of traffic that NAT instances can support depends on the instance size.
+If you are bottlenecking, increase the instance       size.
+  - localted **Behind a Security Group**
+  - You can create high availability using Autoscaling Groups, multiple subnets in different AZs, and a script to automate failover.

-* Egress-Only Internet Gateway
+#### Egress-Only Internet Gateway
    - Simalar to NAT Gateway, this is a component of your VPC allows Amazon VPC to communicate with the Internet for **IPv6 traffic**.
    - NOTE: This is **outbound** ONLY.
         - It prevents internet IPv6 connection to your instance.
 Only your instance can connect outside world.
    - The main difference between this and NAT Gateway is:
-        - This is one is for IPv6
+        - This one is for IPv6
-        - and NAT Gateways are for IPv4

-* Network Access Control Lists (NACL)
+#### Network Access Control Lists (NACL)
    - An NACL is a layer of security that acts as a firewall at the **SUBNET LEVEL** in VPC.
    - **NACL are stateless;
       - if a port open for inbound traffic, the corresponding output traffic is not enables automatically.